alc260/Data-Structures/README.md

 StudentHashSet.java: class is used for storing Student objects
 * This Hash Set uses a linear probing collision resolution strategy.
 * StudentHashSetTester.java was used to test the implementation

+### Set using Binary Tree

+StudentTreeSet.java was built with a binary tree as its backing structure, and a comparator that allows the objects to be kept in their proper order (proper order being, alphabetically by last name, then first name, then ID number).

+### Max Heap

+### Graph Maze